-If you see a car broke down on the side of the road, it’s a good idea to stop and check if everything is ok.
+If you see a car broken down on the side of the road, it’s a good idea to stop and check if everything is ok.

 They might be fine or they might have a serious issue, stopping to check is the least you can do.

-A lot of the highways in New Zealand are single lane, with passing lanes spaced out along them.
+A lot of the highways in New Zealand are single lanes, with passing lanes spaced out along them.
 Wait until you reach one of these lanes before you overtake someone.

-It can be risky overtaking cars on a single lane highway, especially in the dark!
+It can be risky to overtake cars on a single-lane highway, especially in the dark!

 A first aid kit is the most item you’ll need during a New Zealand road trip.
 Accidents can happen and it’s best to make sure you’re prepared for any eventuality!